Mozilla: Mozilla Monitor - OneRep Partnership

 Mozilla Monitor partners with OneRep to issue data removal requests from online directories and data aggregators.
 On March 14, 2024, an investigation by Krebs on Security revealed that OneRep's founder had also founded multiple people-search companies in the past.
 In response, Mozilla responded in a statement to Krebs on Security "We were aware of the past affiliations with the entities named in the article and were assured they had ended before our work together.
 We’re now looking into this further.
-We will always put the privacy and security of our customers first and will provide updates as needed.”
+We will always put the privacy and security of our customers first and will provide updates as needed."
 Following up on their statement shortly after, Mozilla's vice president of communications told The Verge that it had ended the partnership with OneRep.

 In February 2025, Krebs on Security found that Mozilla was still using and promoting OneRep.

 Discrimination lawsuit

 In June 2024, Steve Teixeira, who was the CPO of Mozilla Corporation, filed a lawsuit against the company.
 Teixeira alleges that he faced discrimination and retaliation by Mozilla after taking three months off to receive cancer treatment, and that "immediately upon his return, Mozilla campaigned to demote or terminate Mr. Teixeira, citing groundless concerns and assumptions about his capabilities as an individual living with cancer."
+The lawsuit was settled in December 2025.

 NOYB complaint

-In September 2024, NOYB filed a complaint with the Austrian data protection authority against Mozilla after enabling an experimental feature called "Privacy Preserving Attribution" in Firefox.
+In September 2024, NOYB filed a complaint with the Austrian data protection authority against Mozilla after the company enabled an experimental feature called "Privacy Preserving Attribution" in Firefox.
 The feature, designed to "allow ad performance to be measured without individual websites collecting personal data" was accused of tracking users without consent and infringing on the GDPR.